 - If you have a strong opinion on a topic, it is acceptable to express it as long as it is not phrased as an attack or accusation.
 Please be respectful and gracious with differing opinions.

-- When upset, wait before writing your response.
+- When upset, wait before posting your response.
 Messages posted (or emailed) in anger are often regretted.

-- Be sure to proofread your work before posting.
-It will help make the post easier to read and be understood by your classmates.
+- Be sure to proofread your work before posting; make sure it’s easy to read and can be understood by your classmates.

-- Your instructor reserves the right to delete any post that is deemed inappropriate for the discussion forum, or any other type of communication within the LMS without prior notification to the student.
+- Your instructor reserves the right to delete any post that is deemed inappropriate for the discussion forum, or any other type of communication within Canvas without prior notification to the student.
 This includes any post containing language that is profane or violates the harassment and sexual harassment policy.

 Social Media Policy

 Although Columbia College Chicago Online does not officially monitor our student’s online activity, violations of the Student Code of Conduct or official department policy that are brought to the department’s attention will be addressed as needed.

 Student Services and Support